suadesh/Enron_Email_Dataset_POI_Identifier/Questions.md

 + percent to poi
 + percent from poi

 I use different way to select them.
 First of all, I look at it in the spreadsheet, secondly I plot them , and them I chose some of them.
-I eventually modify the selection later when i chose which algorithm use.
+I eventually modify the selection later when I chose which algorithm use.
 I also try SelectKbest, in order to obtain a result

 ####3
 What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]